greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-tablespace.html.md

 A tablespace is Greenplum Database system object \(a global object\), you can use a tablespace from any database if you have appropriate privileges.

-**Note:** Greenplum Database does not support different tablespace locations for a primary-mirror pair with the same content ID.
+> **Note** Greenplum Database does not support different tablespace locations for a primary-mirror pair with the same content ID.
 It is only possible to configure different locations for different content IDs.
 Do not modify symbolic links under the `pg_tblspc` directory so that primary-mirror pairs point to different file locations; this will lead to erroneous behavior.

 **Parent topic:** [Defining Database Objects](../ddl/ddl.html)